-After Bronck, this property passed through several different families before the City acquired 640 acres of it between December 1888 and January 1889.
-The City allotted another 250 acres to the New York Zoological Society in 1898.
-The Wildlife Conservation Park, better known as the Bronx Zoo, opened in 1899 and remains one of the largest wildlife conservation parks in the United States, housing 4,000 animals representing more than 650 species.
+After Bronck, this property passed through several families before the City acquired 640 acres of it in 1888.
+The City deeded an additional 250 acres to the New York Zoological Society in 1898, site of the Bronx Zoo today.
+The Bronx Zoo opened in 1899 and is the largest urban zoo in the United States housing over 8,000 animals representing more than 800 species.
 In 1906, the city acquired another 66 acres on the southeast end of this property.

 Directions to Bronx Park

 - NYC PARKS CUTS THE RIBBON ON $3.6 MILLION RENOVATION AT WARING PLAYGROUND IN THE BRONX

 - NYC PARKS BREAKS GROUND ON $5.12 MILLION SHOELACE PARK LINK RECONSTRUCTION PROJECT IN THE BRONX